Ana Kasparian: Political views

-Previously
+Before 2023

-Kasparian described herself as an atheist who pushes for progressive values.
-She wants criminal justice reform and has been a critic of private and for-profit prisons, calling them "hideous institutions".
-She argues that these institutions create a financial incentive to keep more people in prison for longer periods of time, rather than working to rehabilitate and reintegrate them into society.
+In 2021, Kasparian described herself as an atheist who pushes for progressive values.
+She has advocated for criminal justice reform and has been a critic of private and for-profit prisons, calling them "hideous institutions".
+She has argued that these institutions create a financial incentive to keep more people in prison for longer periods of time, rather than working to rehabilitate and reintegrate them into society.
 She also points out that these prisons often provide substandard conditions and inadequate services and may be less accountable to the public than government-run facilities.

 She has advocated for campaign finance reform in order to get money out of politics.
 In December 2016, she gave a TEDx talk on this subject explaining a path that could be taken to achieve campaign finance reform, such as limiting the amount of money that individuals and organizations can contribute to political campaigns, increasing transparency and disclosure requirements for campaign spending, and implementing public financing systems for political campaigns.

-She believes in free education for the United States and affordable housing, based on her belief that access to education should be a basic right for all citizens, regardless of their socio-economic background.
-She also believes everyone should have access to decent, safe, and affordable housing.
+She has expressed a belief in free education for the United States, based on a conviction that access to education should be a basic right for all citizens, regardless of their socio-economic background.
+She has also said that she believes everyone should have access to decent, safe, and affordable housing.

 She wrote in Bernie Sanders in the 2020 presidential election, reasoning that it would not matter because she lives in the reliably Democratic-voting California.